spine/spine.site/app/views/docs/ajax.md

     Spine.Ajax.queue ->
       $.post("/posts/custom")

-The callback supplied to `queue()` needs to return a jQuery Ajax object, as Spine will attach some event handlers onto it.
+The callback supplied to `queue()` needs to return a jQuery Ajax object, as Spine will attach some jquery style promise objects onto it.

+The exception in the queue is that GET requests are sent in parallel by defualt, as in the following reqest in the queue doesn't wait for it finish before firing off.
+This is the default because the case where data coming in via GET requests isn't likely to contain data needed for the next requests in the queue and it is can be significantly slower to do all requests serially.
+You have the option of sending any requests like this by passing `parallel:true` as part of the options object for a method that would trigger an ajax call.

+    //= CoffeeScript
+    photo.save(parallel:true)

+Similarly you can force GET requests to be serial by passing `parallel:false`

 ##Custom serialization